 - Tap the website that you want to search.
-For partner sites, you need to sign in to see some records.
+For partner sites, you must sign in to see some records.

-- Search results will appear.
-To return to the app, in the top left part of the screen, tap the 3 lines menu, and tap Pedigree.
+- Search results appear.
+To return to the app, in the top-left part of the screen, tap the 3 lines menu, and tap Pedigree.

 Steps (Family Tree Lite)

-To use this feature, please visit our website, FamilySearch.org, and follow the instructions above.
+To use this feature, please visit our website, FamilySearch.org.